Skip to Content

 Consumer Configuration

-• All NATS JetStream consumers use the AckAll acknowledgment policy
+• NATS JetStream streams use the Work Queue retention policy for pipeline consumers.

 If deduplication is enabled, the Deduplication Service processes messages before they reach the sink.